numpy/numpy/doc/source/reference/c-api.array.rst

     filled from *op* using the sequence protocol).
 The new array will have :cdata:`NPY_DEFAULT` as its flags member.
 The *context* argument is passed to the :obj:`__array__` method of *op* and is only used if the array is constructed that way.
+Almost always this parameter is ``NULL``.

     .. cvar:: NPY_C_CONTIGUOUS